XiaoshuangYang999/Sequent-Calculus-With-Zippers/README.md

 > Yang, X. (2024). *Sequent Calculus with Zippers*.
 Master of Logic Thesis, University of Amsterdam.

 We are continuing the development of this prover.
-The `main` branch contains the original code from the thesis, while ongoing updates and improvements will be maintained in a separate branch.
+The `thesis-version` branch contains the original code from the thesis, while ongoing updates and improvements will be done in the `main` branch.

 ## Bash Instructions